ECMWFCode4Earth/fire-forecast/README.md

 #### 2.3 Loading a dataset
 To load a dataset the `FireDataset` class of `fire_forecast.deep_learning.firedataset` can be used.
 It is recommended to use the `only_center=True` option, which will only load the center pixel of the 3x3 grid of the timeseries.
 This is the default option.
 An item of the `FireDataset` consists of 3 parts:
- * `fire_features`: 24 hourly fire radiative power of the previous day and the rate of measurement of the current day
+ * `fire_features`: 24 hourly fire radiative power of the previous day and the rate of measurement of the previous day
  * `meteo_features`: 24 hourly meteorological data of the previous day and the current day
  * `labels`: 24 hourly fire radiative power of the current day and the rate of measurement of the current day